-The Trails Assessment and Feasibility Study (see Appendix H) identifies many options for recreational enjoyment of the property.
+Two Trails Assessment and Feasibility Studies (see Appendix H) were performed to identify options for recreational enjoyment of the property.
 With its long history of ownership by forestry interests, the BRCF is a property with an extensive internal road/trail system.
-The recent intensive logging added many additional roads and skid trails to those already there.
-Part of the challenge of the trail assessment study and Steering Committee deliberations was to determine which of the many potential trails should be maintained for both public use and future land management.
-The Steering Committee narrowed down the trail options based on historic use, resource and water protection, impact on wildlife habitat, funding availability, and sustainability.
+The recent intensive logging prior to SELT ownership added many additional roads and skid trails to those already there.
+The Management Committee, and the Steering Committee before it, narrowed down the trail options based on historic use, resource and water protection, impact on wildlife habitat, funding availability, and sustainability.